 An interesting opportunity is to combine the Mario Minonzio Ferrata with the Aided path of the Stradini, along the latter before the ferrata.
 In this case, instead of going up to the Piani di Bobbio cableway, take the cable car up to the Piani d'Artavaggio and, via the Stradini Trail, reach the Lecco hut in 2 hours, from where it continues as indicated above in the approach.
 At the end of the Ferrata Minonzio you would then descend via the normal route towards the Rifugio Cazzaniga and then towards the Piani d'Artaveggio.

 Another possibility for the more experienced is to walk the neighbor Via Ferrata of Zucco Pesciola uphill and then take the Ferrata Mario Minonzio downhill.
 In this case, from the end of the Ferrata Zucco Pesciola we proceed towards the Cristo delle Vette where to reach it we will have to go up an exposed wall with passages of I and II degree.
 From the Cristo delle Vette descend to the Dente dei Campelli until the end of the Ferrata Mario Minonzio which will be covered downhill.

-Finally, if instead you wanted to opt, once the single ascent to Mario Minonzio ended, to another route in the lecco area, you could take another via ferrata among those with a short approach, for example the Ferrata of the Morcate Gallery or the most difficult Ferrata to the Corno del Medale.
+Finally, if instead you wanted to opt, once the single ascent to Mario Minonzio ended, to another route in the lecco area, you could take another via ferrata among those with a short approach, for example the Via Ferrata of the Morcate Tunnel or the most difficult Ferrata to the Corno del Medale.